The Timeless Values in The Sound of Music: An Analysis

 Have you watched The Sound of Music?

-The film takes place in Salzburg, Austria in the late 1930s.
+The story takes place in Salzburg, Austria in the late 1930s.
 Maria, an unbefitting novice nun (played by Julie Andrews), leaves the convent by the gentle recommendation of the Mother Superior to fill a temporary position as governess to the seven children of a widowed, retired naval officer, Captain Von Trapp (played by Christopher Plummer).
 Maria brings music and happiness once again to the Von Trapp villa and wins the hearts of the children as well as that of the captain.
 Maria and the captain fall in love as Nazi Germany takes over Austria and Captain Von Trapp is ordered by the Third Reich to assume a position in its navy.
 Because he refuses to yield to a government he opposes, the captain defies German orders and crosses the Austrian border into Switzerland with Maria and his children to escape the German Nazis.

 Early in the film, there's an evident emotional distance between Captain Von Trapp and his seven children.
 He enforces strict discipline, requires they be drilled in their studies daily, and doesn't allow them to “dream away their summer holidays.”
 When Maria arrives as governess, her warmth gradually serves to melt the captain’s icy demeanor and detached, stern attitude towards his children.